ssorrrell/coco3-extended-color-basic-vscode/README.md

 ## Contribute

-You can support this project through PR with your changes or simply add an issue with your idea/bug.
+You can support this project through PR with your changes, add an issue with your idea/bug, or provide a language translation.
-- ...

 ## References

 This extension is forked and heavily modified from the extension by Serpen for VBScript.

 The xxx.tmLanguage.json uses a different parser than the standard MS engine.
 This reg ex engine can help.